-All are based on two people sharing a double or twin room ensuite for six nights on a bed & breakfast basis, including return flights from Glasgow to Barra and from Stornoway to Glasgow or Edinburgh, ferry travel from Barra to Eriskay, North Uist to Harris for car and passengers and 7 days’ hire of a small manual car.
-Automatic transmission cars can be arranged given advance notice for a supplement of £10 per day.

-The holiday may also be arranged in reverse, starting in Stornoway and ending on Barra.

-Please note that due to conditions imposed on our supplier by insurance companies, the maximum age for a driver on this holiday is 79, and 75 for a driver from overseas.

-Updated text | Prices are based on two people sharing a double or twin room ensuite for six nights on a bed & breakfast basis.
+Prices are based on two people sharing a double or twin room ensuite for six nights on a bed & breakfast basis.
 Also included are return flights from Glasgow to Barra and from Stornoway to Glasgow or Edinburgh, ferry travel from Barra to Eriskay, North Uist to Harris for car and passengers and seven days’ hire of a small manual car.
 Automatic transmission cars can be arranged given advance notice for a supplement of £10 per day.

 The holiday may also be arranged in reverse, starting in Stornoway and ending on Barra.

 Please note that due to conditions imposed on our supplier by insurance companies, the maximum age for a driver on this holiday is 79, and 75 for a driver from overseas.